CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Highway-Junction-Rules.md

 Activate **Enable highway specific lane merging/splitting rules** in the [](Policies.md) in [](Settings.md).

-### Customise
+### customize

 Once the feature is enabled, it applies to all highways automatically.
-However, for best results you should make the following additional customisations...
+However, for best results you should make the following additional customizations...

 **Lane parity**